-“I like that, I was wondering if I could buy you dinner, steak and some wine.
-Maybe go back to my place latter for a few laughs.”
+“I like that, I was wondering if I could buy you dinner, steak, and some wine.
+Maybe go back to my place for a few laughs.”
 Paul gave her a grin.

 “No thank you, I have a paper to edit.”

 “Ah come on who is going to know.
-Besides it would be fun, you need to loosen up you know.”
+Besides it would be fun, you need to loosen up you.”
 Paul gave her a grin.

 Paul shrugged.
 “Fine but you don’t know what you’re missing.
 Catch you around Danny.”

-Danny watched Paul go and relief swept her, she hated being put in that position hated having to feel the way Paul made her feel.
+Danny watched Paul go and relief swept her, she hated being put in that position and hated having to feel the way Paul made her feel.
 She did need to loosen up, but just not with a man like Paul.
 When she eventually lost her virginity it would be with a man she trusted and respected, and one who respected her.
-Danny gave a mental sigh, though at twenty four the odds of finding a man like that seemed slim.
-She she’d had offers before, but none with any one she was even remotely interested in.
-She’d worry about her love life latter, right now there was something far more important to do, putting five lost souls to rest.
+Danny gave a mental sigh, though at twenty-four the odds of finding a man like that seemed slim.
+She’d had offers before, but none with anyone she was even remotely interested in.
+She’d worry about her pathetic love life later, right now there was something far more important to do, putting five lost souls to rest.

 Danny walked towards the back of the court room, where the five souls stood huddled together.
-She was grateful it was a Friday afternoon that meant people were thinking of the week end and hurrying home to enjoy their lives, it also meant no one would slip into the court room to observe her talking to and starring at empty air.
+She was grateful it was a Friday afternoon which meant people were thinking of the weekend and hurrying home to enjoy their lives, it also meant no one would slip into the courtroom to observe her talking to empty air.

 “It’s over, I kept my promise, he’ll be punished now.
 You can all move on.”
-Danny slipped her bag over her shoulder as the spirits starred at her.
+Danny slipped her bag over her shoulder as the spirits studied her.
 One of the female spirits shook her head, the action making the gaping wound in the side of her neck more visible.
-It was a good thing Danny had a strong stomach and was use to such gruesome sights.
+It was a good thing Danny had a strong stomach and was used to such gruesome sights.

 “He won’t let us leave.”
 The woman pointed with her ghostly hand at one of the men.